postmanlabs/openapi-to-postman/TESTGENERATION.md

 }

 ```

-The `overwriteRequestQueryParams` example will overwrite the "$count" query param value with the boolean "true" and the
+The `overwriteRequestQueryParams` example will overwrite the "$count" query param value with the boolean "true", the
 "$filter" with dynamic value for "$randomInt", for the "get-accounts" OpenAPI operationId.

+The `overwriteRequestHeaders` example will overwrite the "team-id" header value with a "{{$randomInt}}", for the
+"get-accounts" OpenAPI operationId.

 The `overwriteRequestBody` example will extend the "name" value with the "--{{$randomInt}}" and overwrite the
 "clientGuid" with the "{{$guid}}".
 This will only be applied on the OpenAPI operationId

 Postman request body after:

 ```JSON
 {
   "name": "account0-test--{{$randomInt}}",